picotech/picosdk-matlab-picoscope-support-toolbox/README.md

 *Linux* is the registered trademark of Linus Torvalds in the U.S. and other countries.

-Copyright Â© 2015-2018 Pico Technology Ltd. All rights reserved.
+Copyright © 2015-2019 Pico Technology Ltd. All rights reserved.